StellarisChain/stellaris-wallet/README.md

             * `-wallet`: Specifies the wallet filename.
 Defaults to the `./wallets/` directory if no specific filepath is provided.
             * `-password`: The password of the specified wallet.
 Required for wallets that are encrypted.
             * `-2fa-code`: Optional Two-Factor Authentication code for encrypted wallets that have 2FA enabled.
 Should be the 6-digit code generated from an authenticator app.
-            * `-address`: Specifies a Denaro address associated with the wallet file.
-A paper wallet will be generated for this Denaro address.
+            * `-address`: Specifies a Stellaris address associated with the wallet file.
+A paper wallet will be generated for this Stellaris address.
-            * `-private-key`: Specifies the private key associated with a Denaro address.
+            * `-private-key`: Specifies the private key associated with a Stellaris address.
 Not required if specifying an address from a wallet file.

              * `-type`: Specifies the file type for the paper wallet.
 The default filetype is PDF.
                 * `-type png` generates a PNG image of the front of the paper wallet.